sage-code/eve/manual/standard-lib.md

 |center     | move string in the middle of capacity and adding spaces left and right
 |indent     | increase string count to specified length adding spaces to the left
 |pad        | increase string count to specified length adding spaces to the right
-|join       | join two strings with a separator, and create a new string

 **Read next:**[System Library](system-lib.md)